symfony/symfony-docs/_build/maintainer_guide.rst

       $ git commit -a
       # Use "Minor reword", "Minor tweak", etc. as the commit message

-      # now run the 'push' command shown above by 'gh' (it's different each time)
+      # now run the 'push' command shown above by 'gh' (it is different each time)
       $ git push gh "5.4" refs/notes/github-comments

 Merging Pull Requests